platformland/electric-book/book/text/explain.md

 ### Digital infrastructure

-Platforms represent a shared digital infrastructure for our country.
+Platforms represent shared digital infrastructure for our country.
 A modern government needs to approach digital infrastructure in the same way it does physical infrastructure, such as roads, or legal infrastructure, like company law.

 ### A modern technology stack